bdjohnson529/codechalet.com/_docs/algorithms/data_structures/queue.md

     self.prev = None
 ```

 Now we can implement a queue with the two operations we specified above.
+Notice that the two methods of the `Queue` class, `enqueue` and `dequeue`, each have a runtime of $$ O(n) $$.
+The methods are performing a constant amount of work which does not depend on the length of the queue.

 ```python
 class Queue: